Jasper

 Jasper, an aggregate of microgranular quartz and/or cryptocrystalline chalcedony and other mineral phases, is an opaque, impure variety of silica, usually red, yellow, brown or green in color; and rarely blue.
 The common red color is due to iron(III) inclusions.
 Jasper breaks with a smooth surface and is used for ornamentation or as a gemstone.
 It can be highly polished and is used for items such as vases, seals, and snuff boxes.
-The specific gravity of jasper is typically 2.5 to 2.9.
+The density of jasper is typically 2.5 to 2.9 g/cm3.
 Jaspillite is a banded-iron-formation rock that often has distinctive bands of jasper.